Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

 \subsection{Self-Sovereign Identity and Digital Wallets}

-The underlying idea behind the concept of \ac{SSI} is the provision of digital identities that are not tied to a certain place or organization, and which can be used across organizations with the identity owners' consent~\cite{allen2016pathtossi}. \ac{SSI} involves three distinct types of entities~\cite{muhle2018survey}: the issuer of an identity document, the holder of the respective document, and the verifier of properties described in the document.
-An analogy from the physical world serves as an illustration of the basic interactions~\cite{ehrlich2021self}: An \ac{SSI} system builds upon digital objects comparable to physical ID~cards~\cite{DBLP:journals/csm/AvellanedaBBBDD19}.
-Appropriate organizations, such as government authorities, issue the respective ID~cards to their holders, who subsequently store them in a physical infrastructure of their choice, such as a wallet.
-The ID~cards were designed to be tamper-proof by their issuers and follow a certain schema, which has been made public by their issuer.
-As a result, the integrity of ID~cards can be verified by third parties in bilateral interactions with their holders.
+\Ac{SSI} aims to facilitate verifiable digital identities for organizations, end users, and networked machines that are not tied to a certain place or organization and that can be used across domains with the identity owners' consent~\cite{allen2016pathtossi}. \ac{SSI} involves three distinct types of entities~\cite{muhle2018survey}: the issuer of an identity document, the holder of the respective document, and the verifier of properties described in the document.
+An analogy from the physical world serves as an illustration of the basic interactions~\cite{sedlmeir2021digital}: An \ac{SSI} system builds upon digital representations of tamper-resistant physical documents like ID~cards or driver's licenses~\cite{DBLP:journals/csm/AvellanedaBBBDD19}.
+Appropriate organizations, such as government authorities, issue the respective documents to their holders, who subsequently store them in a physical infrastructure of their choice, such as a wallet~\cite{weigl2021ssi}.
+Such documents typically follow specific schemas, such as watermarks and attribute names, which have been made public by their issuer.
+As a result, the integrity of such documents can be verified by third parties in bilateral interactions with their holders.
+In this system, the issuer's trustworthiness is important from the verifier's perspective.